quocbaobui/finance_download/README.md

 ## Logging

-- Logs are written to the file specified in `LOG_FILE`.
+- Logs are written to logs/download_sgx.log in the project directory.
 - Info and error messages are printed to the console.
-- Failed downloads are logged to `missed_files.txt`.
+- Failed downloads are logged to missed_files.txt.

+## Gitignore

+The .gitignore file ensures that temporary files, logs, and sensitive data are not committed:

+- Python cache files (__pycache__, *.pyc, etc.)
+- Virtual environments (env/, venv/, etc.)
+- Log files (*.log)
+- Google Cloud credentials (*.json)
+- IDE settings (.vscode/, .idea/)
+- OS-specific files (.DS_Store, Thumbs.db)

 ## Notes

 - The downloader skips weekends as SGX data is only available for weekdays.
 - Ensure your GCS bucket and service account have `storage.objects.create` permission.
 - Ensure ClickHouse server is running locally (port 8123) before running the ETL script.
-- The ETL pipeline is optimized for large CSV files (~130MB, 2M rows) with batch processing and Spark partitioning.
+- The ETL pipeline is optimized for large CSV files (~130MB, 2M rows) with ZSTD compression, batch processing, and Spark partitioning.